toptal/gitignore.io/README.md

 $ docker-compose -f ./docker-compose-dev.yml build
 $ docker-compose -f ./docker-compose-dev.yml up
 ```

 It will start the web server running on [http://localhost:8080](http://localhost:8080)

 Development mode mounts the following directories to docker volumes:

 - `/Public`
 - `/Resources `

+## LESS and CSS

+The app uses [LESS](http://lesscss.org/) as his CSS preprocessor for the files in `Public/css`.

+To process the less file you need to:

+- Install less compiler `yarn global add less`
+- Process the less file with `lessc app.less app.css`

 ## Environment Variables

 Please set your environment variables to docker configurations.
 All are optional.

 ```
 ...
 services: